And a few short stories too…

-Love can appear unexpectedly: a chance meeting at a friend’s wedding, the arrival of a handsome new co-worker… or while being robbed at a convenience store.
+Love can appear unexpectedly: a chance meeting at a friend’s wedding, a handsome new co-worker… or while being robbed at a convenience store.

 For some, love seems an impossible dream.
 Growing up gay in small-town Missouri, Jace Holden thought his chance would never come.
-When he meets Victor—a wild soul and fellow outsider—his chances of finding love go from bleak to a very uncertain maybe.
-Bracing his heart, Jace chases after his desire, hoping for a warm hand to hold his tight.
+When he meets Victor—a wild soul and fellow outsider—his odds of finding love go from bleak to a very uncertain maybe.
+Bracing his heart, Jace chases after his desire, hoping for a warm hand to take hold of his own.

 Something Like Autumn tells the story of Jace’s life before the events of Something Like Summer, while also revisiting his time with Benjamin Bentley.